-A.1. - This code applies to devices used to measure time during which services are being dispensed (such as vehicle parking, laundry drying, and car washing).
+- A.1.
+This code applies to devices used to measure time during which services are being dispensed (such as vehicle parking, laundry drying, and car washing). - A.2.
+See also Sec.
+1.14; General code requirements.

 S.1.
 DESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS.